ubahnverleih/WoBike/Beam.md

 `code`: The code that lets riders identify the scooter and unlock it

-`lastPhoneLocationTime`: Last time that the scooter sent a GPS Ping
+`lastPhoneLocationTime`: Last time the app connected with the scooter (usually last ride)

 `coordinates`: Latitude and Longitude